koptelovmax/AIR-FUD/README.md

-# AIRFUD (Automatic Identification of Rules in French Urban Documents)
+# AIR-FUD (Automatic Identification of Rules in French Urban Documents)
 The code to support our submission to the DSAA'23 conference

 ## Structure of the code: